I. ZOONOSES AND INFECTIOUS DISEASES

 Rabies is a fatal infectious disease with high case-fatality rate characterised by an acute progressive and almost fatal encephalomyelitis.
-The study conducted to explore the effect of animal birth control (ABC) and anti-rabies vaccination (ARV) in controlling canine rabies suggested that both ABC and ARV programmes are highly essential to eliminate the infection and migration of infected animal for sustainable rabies control (*Dr. Supriyaraj D; Advisor: Dr. Prejit).
+The study conducted to explore the effect of animal birth control (ABC) and anti-rabies vaccination (ARV) in controlling canine rabies suggested that both ABC and ARV programmes are highly essential to eliminate the introduction of infection and migration of infected animal for sustainable rabies control (*Dr. Supriyaraj D.; Major Advisor: Dr. Prejit).

 A study done to characterize animal bite re-exposure in human and levels of anti-rabies antibodies in their blood sample, revealed that in 38% cases animal bite re-exposure occured in the streets and young male and students are more vulnerable for animal bite re-exposure.
 Lower limb is the commonest biting site involved with category III among animal bite re-exposure cases.
 Playing with animals, teasing and trespassing the animal territory were commonest provocation for animal bite re-exposure (*Dr. Girraj Singh.; Major Advisor: Dr. Prejit.).

 A knowledge survey conducted to know the awareness of Rabies among the dog-bitten victims of Kannur recorded positive response to the fact that respondants were aware of washing of wound with soap and water as an effective first aid to prevent rabies as well as visiting a physician for post exposure treatment (*Dr. Soya E.; Major Advisor: Dr. Deepa P.M.).